Cassidy Hutchinson

-Cassidy Jacqueline Hutchinson (born 12 December 1996) is a former White House aide who served as assistant to Chief of Staff Mark Meadows during the first Trump administration.
+Cassidy Jacqueline Hutchinson (born December 12, 1996) is a former White House aide who served as assistant to Chief of Staff Mark Meadows during the first Trump administration.

-Hutchinson testified at the June 28, 2022, public hearings of the United States House Select Committee on the January 6 Attack about President Donald Trump's conduct and that of his senior aides and political allies before and during the January 6 United States Capitol attack.
+Hutchinson testified at the June 28, 2022, public hearings of the United States House Select Committee on the January 6 Attack about President Donald Trump's alleged conduct and that of his senior aides and political allies before and during the January 6 United States Capitol attack.
 Hutchinson's testimony received significant national attention, with several media outlets calling it "compelling" and "explosive", despite criticism from Trump allies.

 Hutchinson's memoir, Enough, was published in 2023.

 Early life and education

 Raised in Pennington, New Jersey, Hutchinson graduated from Hopewell Valley Central High School in 2015.
 She studied at Christopher Newport University from 2015 to 2018, graduating in 2019 with a Bachelor of Arts degree in political science and American studies.
-Hutchinson describes herself as a "first-generation college student".
+Hutchinson has called herself a "first-generation college student".